 As the continued spread of Covid-19 raises concerns of Do Day Dream Public Company Limited on employee health.
 In addition, DDD also has conducted the Covid-19 prevention measures by preparing the proper working areas to avoid Covid-19.
 For example, preparing partitions in the cafeteria and office.
-This includes providing rapid test kits in the office; the office has purchased 23,153 COVID-19 testing kits with a budget of 1,134,880 baht.
 In addition, we use alcohol gels, surgical masks, and disinfectant sprays on a weekly basis.